3 Hiring KPIs You Need to Track to Improve Your Recruitment Process

 Your hiring process should never be a black box.

-By tracking time to hire, quality of hire, and cost per hire, you gain the visibility needed to make data-driven hiring decisions.
 These KPIs help you identify inefficiencies, improve candidate experience, and build stronger teams over time.

 Start by documenting your hiring workflow.
 Then track these three metrics consistently and refine your process based on real data.
+Over time, your kpi recruitment process becomes more accurate, more efficient, and more aligned with business goals.

 Comments